The straightforward guide to divorce options

 Use a Family Consultant (FC)

-A Family Consultant work in a similar way to a mediator.
+Family Consultants work in a similar way to mediators and can be the right divorce option for some couples.
 They will engage your partner in the process, help you both prepare emotionally and facilitate your conversations to come to agreements about parenting and finances.

 A Family Consultant will probably have a psychological qualification rather than a mediation qualification.
 They are likely to focus on the emotional journey and improving your parenting relationship.